hargoniX/bachelor/thesis/thesis.typ

 ```

 In all of the examples above no loops are used, this makes it easy for Kani to
 explore the entire state space.
-Once we introduce loops Kani has two strategies
+Once we introduce loops, Kani has two strategies
 to explore the state space.

 The first approach is to unwind the loops a limited amount of times, just enough to explore
 the entire state space.
 In many situations, we need to limit the state space that we wish to
-consider in the first place as unwinding too much ends up generating too large problem instances
+consider in the first place, as unwinding too much ends up generating too large problem instances
 to compute with reasonable resources.
-In the following, we will consider a new function, `zeroize`
+In the following, we will consider a new function `zeroize`,
 which clears an array of bytes to all $0$.
 We wish to verify that the function does this for every
 slot of the array:
 #sourcecode[```rust